| Sharing the trail

 unpredictable, our horses may act in a predictably horse-like manner--

+run.
 "Other trail users can help us by acting in a predictable and

 non-threatening way."
 Other trail users can help us by acting in a